Teaching Place Value KS2: A Guide For Primary School Teachers From Year 3 To Year 6

 They’re also required to learn how to use place value and associated number facts to solve rudimentary maths problems.

-Third Space have also produce a simple guide to place value for parents and children.
+Third Space Learning has also produced a simple guide to place value for children!

 Teaching place value at KS2: the basics